Research and Other Links of Interest

 We also study processes that support and interact with visual selection.
 These processes include visual memory, which helps us store what we have selected in the past, object tracking, which helps us maintain selection of moving objects, and number perception, which relies on selection mechanisms to construct the units underlying the counting process.

-- Visual Attention and Cognition Lab is at: The Department of Psychology, Northwestern University
+- Visual Cognition Lab is at: The Department of Psychology, Northwestern University

 - Lab Director: Steven Franconeri